CSCfi/csc-user-guide/docs/apps/bioperl.md

 ## Available

--   Puhti: Perl 5.30.0 with Bioperl 1.007002
+-   Puhti: Perl 5.36.0 with Bioperl 1.007008

 ## Usage
-In Puhti, bioperl can be taken in use with command:
+On Puhti, bioperl can be taken in use with the command:
 ```text
 module load biokit
 ```
-After this you can launch a bioperl program with command:
+After this, you can launch a bioperl program with the command:
 ```text
 perl my_bioperl_code.pm
 ```